The First Two Years

 Readmitted students may be required to retake the special examination in archaeology or the general examination in social anthropology.

 The dissertation committee is composed of at least three members, two of whom must be Archaeology program faculty members.
 The chair of the committee must be a member of the Archaeology program faculty.
 Normally the prospectus examination committee and the dissertation committee are composed of the same individuals, although it may be appropriate that substitutions or additions be made.
 A complete draft of the dissertation must be received by all members of the dissertation committee at least two months before the approved dissertation is due at the Registrar’s office and must be approved by that committee at least one month before the Registrar’s due date.
-A draft of the dissertation must be made available to other members of the Department at least two weeks before the private defense.
-The text of the dissertation, exclusive of charts, figures, and appendices, ordinarily may not exceed 250 typewritten double-spaced pages.
+A draft of the dissertation must be made available to other members of the Department at least two weeks before the private defense (see below).
+The text of the dissertation, exclusive of charts, figures, references cited, and appendices, ordinarily may not exceed 250 typewritten double-spaced pages.

 Dissertations are submitted electronically.
 The final manuscript of the dissertation must conform to the requirements described in Dissertations.
 Students are expected to submit a complete draft of the dissertation by the end of the sixth year of graduate study, and ordinarily the dissertation must be approved by the end of the eighth year of graduate study or the student will be required to withdraw (see above).